Antibiotic Resistance – The Real Threat for Next Generation

 What are the Real Threats for Next Generation?

-As the bacteria are growing resistance to antibiotics, we need upgraded and more improved drugs to stop the bacterial growth in our body.
+As the bacteria are growing resistance to antibiotics, we need upgraded and more improved drugs to stop the harmful bacterial growth in our body.
 Although, the scientific studies and researches are running in full throttle to discover new and improved antibiotics, but the antibiotic resistance is underlying a significant risk and danger to our next generation.
 As the potential drugs are losing effectiveness, misuse of these potential drugs may lead us to a day when we will not find any alternative to stop these bacteria.